openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credentials`: Array of objects, where each object consists of the following parameters:
   * `ack_id`: REQUIRED.
 String received in Credential Response or Batch Credential Response.
   * `status`: REQUIRED.
 Status whether the credential issuance was successful or not.
-It MUST be a case sensitive string whose value is either `success`, `failure` or `rejected`. `rejected` is to be used when the unsuccessful credential issuance was caused by a user action.
+It MUST be a case sensitive string whose value is either `success`, `failure` or `deleted`. `success` is to be used when Credential was successfully stored in the Wallet. `deleted` is to be used when the unsuccessful Credential issuance was caused by a user action.
 In all other unsuccessful cases, `failure` is to be used.
   * `error_description`: OPTIONAL.
 Human-readable ASCII [@!USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the error that occurred.
 Values for the `error_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.

 Below is a non-normative example of an acknowledgement request when credential issuance was successful: